pparuzel/neural-network/README.md

 Same was put into **sumation/nn.py**.
 The goal of this NN is to predict the sum of two values.

 ## Predicting result of x XOR y = z
-#### Purpose: To show that SLP-NN is insufficient to find perfect solution.
+#### Purpose: To show that Single-perceptron NN is insufficient to find perfect solution.
 **xor_problem/nn.py** - super simple XOR Problem that single-layer perceptron is unable to resolve.
 **MLP** (MultiLayer Perceptron) is required.